eikek/fomantic-slim-default/README.md

 # Fomantic-UI Slim Default

-This is a custom build of [Fomantic-UI](https://fomantic-ui.com) containing only the css excluding the google fonts that is added by default.
+This is a custom build of [Fomantic-UI](https://fomantic-ui.com) containing only the css excluding the google font that is added by default.

 This is packaged as webjar for use in your jvm-based projects.

 ## Usage

-The webjars are pushed to maven-central.
-With sbt:
+The webjar is pushed to maven-central.
+Using sbt:

 ``` scala
 "com.github.eikek" % "fomantic-slim-default" % "<version>"